How Starscape - Light Pollution Filters Work

 The filter targets specific wavelengths of light emitted by common Sodium and Mercury-vapor street lamps and blocks a portion of the orange/yellow glow as it passes through the filter.
 The effect can be dramatic or subtle depending on how strong the light source is and how much atmospheric haze is in the air.

-As the light passes through the filter it selectively blocks specific areas of the light spectrum that most commonly cause that orange/yellow color spike.
+As the light passes through the filter it selectively blocks specific areas of the light spectrum that most commonly cause that yellow-orange color spikes.
 The light transmission chart below illustrates what parts of the color spectrum that are blocked by the filter and what colors pass through.

-It is really important to note that this filter is not adding blue or changing the color of the scene.
-It is literally stopping specific areas of the color spectrum from passing through the filter.
+This filter is not adding blue or changing the color of the scene.
+It is stopping specific areas of the color spectrum from passing through the filter.
 The camera never sees that light or color.

-The end result is a "cleaner" RAW file without the orange/yellow glow polluting your image.
-And, it allows you to color correct and enhance colors without needing to compensate for the "pollution".
+The end result is a more natural color rendition in the RAW file without the yellow-orange cast polluting your image.
+In post, it allows you to color correct and enhance colors without needing to compensate for the "pollution".

-NOTE: The filter has a base filter factor (light loss) of 1/2 stop, but you may see a 1-2 stop difference in exposure depending on how much of your scene is lit by Sodium or Mercury Vapor lights.
+The filter has a base filter factor (light loss) of 1/2 stop, but you may see a 1-2 stop difference in exposure depending on how much of your scene is lit by sodium or mercury vapor lights.

 I'll Just Fix it in Photoshop